 If you're a contractor (plumber, electrician etc.)

-You won't normally have to register if you're a contractor and the work you carry out on a property is just part of your job.
+You will not normally have to register if you're a contractor and the work you carry out on a property is just part of your job.

 If you're not based in Scotland

 If your business is based outside Scotland but does letting agency work in Scotland, you'll need to join the register and comply with the Code.